 One glance at a gleaming copper mug being served to the gentleman next to you at the bar and you can't help but wonder, what is that?
 That is a Moscow mule.
 Around since the 1940s, this citrusy cocktail consists of ginger beer, lime, and the ingredient behind the Moscow in the name, vodka.
 The more recent rise in popularity for imbibing this beverage has caused a domino effect of mixologist erupting with new takes on the classic recipe.
 With such an imbibe worthy flavor who could blame them?

-By now you're probably drooling over the thought of leisurely sipping on a Moscow mule, so here are the 12 best Moscow mule cocktail recipes made to quench your thirst right now.
+By now you're probably drooling over the thought of leisurely sipping on a Moscow mule.
+Whether it's your first time whipping up this vodka cocktail or you're an experienced Moscow mule drinker, here are the 12 best Moscow mule cocktail recipes made to quench your thirst right now.

 1. Classic Moscow Mule

 With such a foolproof recipe, you simply can't go wrong with the classic.
-In a signature copper mug, combine ginger beer, lime juice, and a couple ounces vodka over ice, then garnish with a lime wedge and mint.
+In a signature copper cup, combine 4 ounces ginger beer, lime juice, and a couple of ounces vodka over ice, then garnish with a lime wedge and a sprig of mint.
 Why a copper mug?
 It helps to retain the ice from watering down the beverage.

 2. Jalapeño Pineapple Moscow Mule

-This recipes is guaranteed to tantalize your tastebuds with the addition of sweet, tangy pineapple and spicy jalapeño.
+This Moscow mule recipe is guaranteed to tantalize your tastebuds with the addition of sweet, tangy pineapple and spicy jalapeño.
 It even doubles up on the pineapple with pineapple vodka!
 This is one sweet kick you'll want from a mule.
 Get the recipe here.

 3. Blood Orange Mule